What You Been Gaming? - Life is Strange: Before the Storm

 In episode 1 we are re-introduced to Arcadia Bay and Chloe, we’re taught new game mechanics and shown how Before the Storm is different to Life is Strange; photo collectibles are now graffiti achievements, you can’t rewind time, etc. We also find out how Chloe met Rachel.
 It’s a good introduction to the game.

-To round up; I am so pleased that Life is Strange got another installment, I love that I’ve been able to experience that feeling again of excitedly waiting for the next episode to release and trying to link up the new information to the previous game.
-I think Deck Nine did a good job at keeping the continuity even with the issues they had with re-casting certain characters, etc. The film had a great soundtrack composed by indie-folk band Daughter and the game did a great job at helping fans explore Rachel Amber’s character who had previously just been a photo on a missing poster.
-I just wish I had as much of an emotional connection with Before the Storm as I did Life is Strange, I wish there was more of a high risk final decision to make like in the previous installment (which caused me to stop and assess for a good few minutes before deciding) as the ending was a little underwhelming but overall, I did enjoy the game.
+To round up: I am so pleased that Life is Strange got another instalment, I love that I’ve been able to experience that feeling again of excitedly waiting for the next episode to release and trying to link up the new information to the previous game.
+I think Deck Nine did a good job at keeping the continuity even with the issues they had with re-casting certain characters, etc. The game had a great soundtrack composed by indie-folk band Daughter and did a great job at helping fans explore Rachel Amber’s character who had previously just been a photo on a missing poster.
+I just wish I had as much of an emotional connection with Before the Storm as I did Life is Strange, I wish there was more of a high risk final decision to make like in the previous instalment (a decision which caused me to stop and assess for a good few minutes before deciding) as the ending was a little underwhelming.
+Overall, I did enjoy the game.
 I can’t wait to be able to reunite with Max and Chloe in the bonus episode ‘Farewell’ and I can’t wait to see what the future holds for the Life is Strange franchise.
 Hey!
 Maybe Max can come back in time to tell us?

 Stay tuned for an upcoming review of Life is Strange mobile on nerdoutwordout.com as well as similar posts on my own blog; hopeelizablog.wordpress.com and follow us on social media to discuss the choices you made in the game!

 You can find us on Twitter/Instagram: @nerdoutwordout, @hopeelizab